 Q. Why do my taxes change from year to year?

-A. Annually, property taxes may change from year to year for the following reasons.
+A. Property taxes may change from year to year for the following reasons.

 1. There has been a change in the annual budget requirements for municipal operating expenditures, or changes in the Education and/or Senior Housing Foundation requisitions.